AckerlyXu/heima/articles/site-recovery/site-recovery-prereq.md

 | **Prerequisite** | **Details** |
 | --- | --- |
 | **Hyper-V host** |One or more on-premises servers running Windows Server 2012 R2 with latest updates and the Hyper-V role enabled or Microsoft Hyper-V Server 2012 R2.<br></br>The Hyper-V server should contain one or more virtual machines.<br></br>Hyper-V servers should be connected to the Internet, either directly or via a proxy.<br></br>Hyper-V servers should have fixes mentioned in [KB2961977](https://support.microsoft.com/zh-cn/kb/2961977) installed.
 |**Provider and agent**| During Azure Site Recovery deployment you’ll install the Azure Site Recovery Provider.
 The Provider installation will also install the Azure Recovery Services Agent on each Hyper-V server running virtual machines you want to protect. <br></br>All Hyper-V servers in a Site Recovery vault should have the same versions of the Provider and agent.<br></br>The Provider will need to connect to Azure Site Recovery over the Internet.
 Traffic can be sent directly or through a proxy.
 Note that HTTPS based proxy is not supported.
-The proxy server should allow access to:<br/><br/> [AZURE.INCLUDE [site-recovery-URLS](../../includes/site-recovery-URLS.md)]<br/><br/>If you have IP address-based firewall rules on the server, check that the rules allow communication to Azure.<br></br> Allow the [Azure Datacenter IP Ranges](https://www.microsoft.com/download/confirmation.aspx?id=41653), and the HTTPS (443) port..
+The proxy server should allow access to:<br/><br/> [!INCLUDE [site-recovery-URLS](../../includes/site-recovery-URLS.md)]<br/><br/>If you have IP address-based firewall rules on the server, check that the rules allow communication to Azure.<br></br> Allow the [Azure Datacenter IP Ranges](https://www.microsoft.com/download/confirmation.aspx?id=41653), and the HTTPS (443) port..

 ## Disaster Recovery of Hyper-V virtual machines in VMM clouds to Azure